Dobbs v. Jackson Women's Health Organization: Constitutional right

 After Roe, there was a national political realignment surrounding abortion.
 The abortion-rights movement in the United States initially emphasized the national policy benefits of abortion, such as smaller welfare expenses, slower population growth, and fewer illegitimate births.
 The abortion-rights movement drew support from the population control movement, feminists, and environmentalists.
 Anti-abortion advocates and civil-rights activists accused abortion-rights supporters of intending to control the population of racial minorities and the disabled, citing their ties to racial segregationists and eugenicist legal reformers.
-The abortion-rights movement subsequently distanced itself from the population control movement and took up choice-based and rights-oriented rhetoric similar to what was used in the Roe decision.
+The abortion-rights movement subsequently distanced itself from the population control movement and took up choice-based and rights-oriented verbiage similar to that in the Roe decision.

-At the time of Roe, opposition to abortion was largely concentrated in the Catholic Church, with many Protestant faiths leaning in favor of or not taking a stance on it.
-Catholics and many Northern Democratic politicians supported an expansive welfare state, wanted to reduce rates of abortion through prenatal insurance and federally funded day care, and opposed abortion.
-Beginning in the late 1970s, the anti-abortion movement in the United States shifted to Protestant faiths that saw abortion rights as part of a liberal agenda to fight against, and became part of the new Christian right.
-The Protestant influence helped make opposition to abortion part of the Republican Party's platform by the 1990s.
-Republican-led states enacted laws to restrict abortion, including abortions earlier than Caseys general standard of 24 weeks.
-The courts enjoined most of these laws.
-Fetal viability's usage as a standard was questioned in U.S. abortion-related cases after Casey, including by Justice Sandra Day O'Connor in her dissenting opinion in City of Akron v.
-Akron Center for Reproductive Health.
-These opinions argued that other scientific, philosophical, and moral considerations are involved.
+The political cohesion of the "Religious Right" in American politics is often credited to a unified moral stance against abortion, but there was no such consensus for some time.
+At the time of Roe, opposition to abortion was largely concentrated in the Catholic Church.
+Most Protestant denominations leaned in favor of or not taking a stance on it.
+Catholics and many Northern Democratic politicians supported an expansive welfare state, wanted to reduce rates of abortion through prenatal insurance and federally funded daycare, and opposed abortion.
+Billy Graham originally refused to join Francis Schaeffer's anti-abortion campaign.
+Even the notable anti-abortion ideologue James Dobson, founder of Focus on the Family, publicly acknowledged the moral ambiguity surrounding personhood controversies.
+Where Scripture was neutral, it was defensible for evangelical Christians to believe that "a developing embryo or fetus was not regarded as a full human being".

+Beginning in the late 1970s, the anti-abortion movement in the United States gained support from many evangelical Protestants.
+By the 1980s their influence helped make opposition to abortion part of the Republican Party platform, as well as a litmus test for Supreme Court justice confirmations.
+Republican-led states enacted laws to restrict abortion, including abortions earlier than Casey's general standard of 24 weeks.
+The courts enjoined the enforcement of most of these laws.